blab-lab/vsaSentence/README.md

 Access the data
 ------
 Our data have been deposited at <https://osf.io/3fhbg>.
-To reproduce our workflow, follow these steps:
+To reproduce our workflow (we used MATLAB 2022a), follow these steps:

 Process the speakers' data
 ------